holidayextras/culture/technical-planning-meeting.md

 ##### Part 1 - Before the TPM

 * Make a copy of the [TPM template](https://docs.google.com/a/holidayextras.com/document/d/1zVbOz0dRAnzZ6UhjYO1Ce1YGI2dzvEoYvZfkTK7qjYU/edit?usp=sharing).
 Part 1 is completed and to increase visibility that the TPM is taking place, notification of the TPM is posted with a link to the document in the Slack Channel #tpm
-* Place the TPM in the [Group tech and product TPM shared drive](https://drive.google.com/drive/folders/19MNSH2Qcv4-ZFYDcdVBV3uWiKUFhBrhn).
+* Place the TPM in the shared drive.

 ##### Part 2 - During the TPM